 The Authority joined the Fire and Rescue Indemnity Company (FRIC) on the 1st of April 2023 for the provision of liability, fleet, and property insurance.
 FRIC is effectively an insurance pool that is owned and controlled by its members which are fourteen fire and rescue authorities.
 Cover is provided via a mutual arrangement; the structure of this arrangement means contributions are paid in to a 'pot' based on the individual risks and historic claims profile.
 Directors of the company are appointed by the participating authorities; no single authority would have the right to appoint a director.
 The company is run by a professional management company, Thomas Miller, who are required to meet all the necessary professional requirements of the Financial Conduct Authority.
 The structure of the pool consists of a company limited by guarantee with members and not shareholders.
 Each member has one vote at an AGM and the membership will elect a Board from amongst their number.
 Returns of surpluses, if any, will be made pro rata to each member's proportion of contributions.
 The Board is non-executive, and it contracts with a professional mutual management company to outsource the day-to-day operation of the mutual.
-The Board will make all the policy decisions and the managers' job is to carry out those decisions and bring all the necessary insurance and management skills into the equation to make sure the mutual runs well.
+The Board will make all the policy decisions and the management skills into the equation to make sure the mutual runs well.